Editor's Note: What immediately follows is a rundown of the latest changes and additions since this review was last updated.

 The Android app leaves out some of the more advanced features from the Windows edition.
 There's no Speed Test, for instance, which means you'll only ever see the names of ExpressVPN locations, with no indicator of how fast, slow or overloaded they might be.

+It needs an integrated kill switch, but otherwise ExpressVPN's Android offering is well-designed and easy to use.
 Even better, install the app and you can try the service for free for 7 days, an offer you won't get if you sign up on the website.
 If you're at all interested in Android VPN apps, ExpressVPN needs to be on your shortlist.

 ExpressVPN's iOS app takes a few more taps to install than its Android cousin, but that's mostly due to Apple's extra security measures.
 You have to spend a little longer confirming that the app is authorized to do what it needs, and there's no Android-like direct download app link to save you some time.